GwentAPI/gwentapi/README.md

 GwentAPI is a RESTful API dedicated to provide information regarding GWENT®: The Witcher Card Game.
 You may use its interface to consume information on cards, factions, etc.

+# How to use

+GwentAPI is release for both Linux and Windows.
+You can find the download [here](https://github.com/GwentAPI/gwentapi/releases).
+The data allowing you to seed the database is included in the releases.
+Read the file ``DATABASE_INSTRUCTIONS.md`` to know how to feed the database.

+Change the values found in ``config.toml`` to suit your environment.
+The configuration file must be kept in the same directory as the executable.

+# Install from source

 ## Requirement & dependencies

 * Bash (use MINGW/git bash or cygwin for windows)